-The owner was keen to maintain the period feel of the existing house whilst extending it in an unashamedly modern way, maximising light and air penetration into the house.
+The owner was keen to maintain the period feel of the existing house while extending it in an unashamedly modern way.
+This therefore maximised the light and air penetration into the house.

-By working with Fordham consulting, they devised an engineering solution to rebuild the rear annex whilst letting it appear to hover over the new kitchen space.
-The triangulated roof structure allows the extension to dynamically wraparound the annex adjusting to the site angles.
+By working with Fordham consulting, they devised an engineering solution to rebuild the rear annex while letting it appear to hover over the new kitchen space.
+The triangulated roof structure allows the extension to dynamically wraparound the annex, adjusting to the site angles as a result.

 Rear asymmetric extension that’s super modern

-Nestled into a row of Victorian terraces in Catford, is this modern, angled, zinc clad beauty with its quirky pitched roof and exposed white spruce beams.
+Nestled into a row of Victorian terraces in Catford is this modern, angled, zinc clad beauty.
+It has a quirky pitched roof and exposed white spruce beams.

-And they delivered – instead it’s a light filled, voluminous and sociable space, that houses a “modern kitchen-diner, that doubles up as a dancefloor or cinema room for angst ridden England penalty shoot outs,” says Karen.
+And they delivered – instead it’s a light filled, voluminous and sociable space.
+Karen says it houses a “modern kitchen-diner that doubles up as a dancefloor or cinema room for angst-ridden England penalty shoot outs.”

 Victorian terrace extension to increase space and light

-This mid-terrace Victorian house was in need of complete refurbishment to bring it back to life and function as a modern family home.
+This mid-terrace Victorian house needed a complete refurbishment to bring it back to life and allow it to function as a modern family home.

-This gave the opportunity for Rider Stirland Architects to complete contemporary rear extension increasing the space and functionality of the kitchen whilst maximising the natural light to the whole ground floor and view from within.
-A palette of materials, including western red cedar gives the space a warm and natural feel.
+Rider Stirland Architects completed a contemporary rear extension.
+They increased the space and functionality of the kitchen while maximising natural light to the whole ground floor and view from within.
+A palette of materials, including western red cedar, gave the space a warm and natural feel.

 Side-return extension to bring in light

-This kitchen has made an amazing change to what was once a rather gloomy, north-facing kitchen.
+This extension has greatly improved the feel of was once a rather gloomy, north-facing kitchen.

-Homeowner Gary Walker, known as @hereisonethreefour on Instagram, built a side-return extension on a patch of land that was a ‘damp, dark, moss-ridden strip of concrete that was barely fit to keep the odd bit of junk and sad looking barbecue’.
+Homeowner Gary Walker, known as @hereisonethreefour on Instagram, built a side-return extension on a patch of land.
+He says it was a ‘damp, dark, moss-ridden strip of concrete that was barely fit to keep the odd bit of junk and sad looking barbecue’.

 The open-plan kitchen-diner is now flooded space with daylight.
-The garden was designed to be an extension of the kitchen – “which, at the moment, in the summer we finally are enjoying, and it is just perfect,” says Gary.
+The garden extends the kitchen – “which, at the moment, in the summer we finally are enjoying, and it is just perfect,” says Gary.